-The Bottom Line Duo is one of three internationally touring bass and cello duos in history.
+The Duet is one of four internationally touring bass and cello duos in history (Although, they were the Bottom Line Duo for 20 years, which was the third, so maybe they are half?).
 As 21st century artists who are not terribly distant from their youth, they are providing a much needed shot in the arm to classical music by presenting a program that is rich in sonority, flesh and blood, steel and wood and horse hair.
 In other words, a program that Generation X can take their parents and their children too.

 Through strict discipline combined with a stage presence of joy and humor, the duo presents an evening of music from the Baroque period to today.
-A subplot of their romance, as well as their competitiveness, permeates the program along with bizarre musicological references - a hilarious ukulele piece and a final battle over "The Flight of the Bumblebee."
+A subplot of their married years, years since, as well as their competitiveness, and clear undying love for each other - as friends, of course, they say - permeates the program along with bizarre musicological references - a hilarious ukulele piece and a final battle over "The Flight of the Bumblebee."

-The Bottom Line Duo received its name in 1992 when presented in concert by the "Ladies Music Club" of Bellingham, Washington.
-The presenters took the liberty of posting a sign with the name.
-It stuck.
-The Bottom Line Duo is a unique ensemble of bass and cello deriving its literature through adaptations of famous works, new works, and existing works.
+The Duet is a unique ensemble of bass and cello deriving its literature through adaptations of famous works, new works, and existing works.
 The performance is presented in a chamber music fashion with anecdotes, virtuosity, and refined comedy.
 The duo began touring in 1996 and by 1998 was part of a group representing the Los Angeles Music Center, L.A.
 Philharmonic specifically, on a fundraising tour aboard the RMS QUEEN ELIZABETH 2 from South Hampton, England to New York, New York.
 The duo has enjoyed performing in New York’s Carnegie Hall and Washington D.C.’s Kennedy Center and in many communities with equally great halls and audiences.

 Traci first studied with Walter Gray, a founding member of the Kronos string quartet and with Barton Frank, a Piatigorsky prodigy, international soloist, and one time principal cellist of the National Symphony.
 Barton became one of Traci’s greatest influences.
 Traci continues to perform numerous Broadway musicals as principal cellist in the Paramount Theater and the 5th Avenue theaters in Seattle and has backed Tony Curtis, Richard Chamberlain, and Patty Lapone in the process.
 Her reputation as a chamber musician has mandated performances across the USA, Europe, and Mexico.
 As a recording artist she appears in genres from rock to classical with Grammy Award-winning artists.
 She also was the cellist with the critically acclaimed Tangoheart and the all-female, new music ensemble Sorrelle.
-Traci has recorded six albums with the Bottom Line Duo.
+Traci has recorded eight albums as a soloist with The Duet.